northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority.md

 ### Slurm Job Array Example

-For this example, a python script and input lists from the [Slurm Job Array Training] are used to show how the `lowpriority` partition can be used with Slurm job arrays.
+For this example, a Python script and input lists from the [Slurm Job Array Training] are used to show how the `lowpriority` partition can be used with Slurm job arrays.

 :::{code} bash
 #!/bin/bash